Connect with us

 Maybe that’s not exciting.
 But maybe it’s OK.

-“I think we played really good as a team, and that’s been one of the biggest things this year,” said sophomore [db]Willie Cauley-Stein[/db], who led with 15 points.
+“I think we played really good as a team, and that’s been one of the biggest things this year,” said sophomore [db]Willie Cauley-Stein[/db], who led UK with 15 points.
 “The word is we’re not a good team and we’ve got selfish guys, but the last couple days in practice we’ve been getting closer, basketball-wise, as a team.”

 For much of this season, the Wildcats (12-3, 2-0 Southeastern Conference) have looked more like a collection of talent than a collective with a common cause.
 And though UK hardly was sharp much of the afternoon at Memorial Gymnasium, it at least looked united.